UCL Research Data Information Security Management System Roles and Responsibilities #

 Users of a TRE will only be granted access once they have been designated an “Approved Researcher” and can be members of UCL staff, students, visitors or external collaborators.

-All study and project users are encouraged to participate as members of the research community who may raise issues and request improvements to the environments.
+All study and project users are encouraged to participate as members of the research community, raising issues and requesting improvements to the environment.

 8. Roles Catalogue #